ctodocs/ctod/index.markdown

 * Install Visual Studio Code (https://code.visualstudio.com/)
 * Create a GitHub account.
 * Download Github desktop, set it up, and log into your account
+* Open a terminal window and continue with the following steps for your operating system.

 ### Mac OS
-Open a terminal window to continue with the following.

 * Install Homebrew
 ```